HellenTs/Landing-Page/README.md

 # Landing-page
 Our Portfolio Project landing page is intended to:

-Share information about your project
+1. Share information about our project
-Tell the story about yourself as the developer
+2. Tell the story about ourself as the developer
-Direct traffic to your deployed app, and your github
+3. Direct traffic to our deployed app, and our github